Graph-Learning-Benchmarks/gli/datasets/pubmed/README.md

 ## Preprocessing

-The data files and task config file in GLI format are transformed from the [DGL](https://www.dgl.ai) implementation.
+The data files and task config file in GLB format are transformed from the [DGL](https://www.dgl.ai) implementation.
 Check `pubmed.ipynb` for the preprocessing.

 ### Requirements